Solcany/latent_space_cartography_web/src/content/headless_log/latent_space_projection/index.md

 #### Seeing multidimensional noise

-I built the first visualisation of a latent space.
-For now it's just a 128 dimensional points without any meaning reduced to 3 dimensions for the sake of the visualisation.
-Each point is a seed that could be interpreted by a generative neural network as an image.
+I created this visualisation of a sample from a multidimensional space.
+Each point in the sphere represents a random point of a 128 dimensional space.
+Each point is a seed that a generative neural network could interpret as an image.

+The goal here is to have a basic visual representation of the space I'm working witth.